 However, such software may not align perfectly with a company’s specific processes.
 It can perform all the routine work but it comes with a certain number of hidden costs: licensing fees, updates, and inability to be custom-made at all.
 Businesses also waste money in order to adjust their current systems or even adapt the workflows according to its functionality.

-Off-the-shelf software is cheap and instant but may not be flexible enough to meet the needs of a business.
+Off-the-shelf software is cheap and instant but may not be flexible enough to support workflow automation software requirements for every business.
 Organizations should, therefore, weigh its drawbacks and long-term costs in making a decision.

 Understanding the real cost of off-the-shelf software requires an assessment of the key factors that influence its pricing and long-term expenses.
 Although off-the-shelf solutions seem cheap initially, the following elements can significantly impact overall costs: